softtrainee/arlab/docs/modeling.rst

 			$ Insert minimum age

 	#.
 Arrme.f – ``arrme``
 		a.
 Asks for model geometry

 	#.
 Corrfft.f – ``corrfft``
 		a.
 Calculates correlation between LogR/Ro and Arrhenius plots.
-		b.
+		#.
 Fmin and Fmax are the ends of the range of %39Ar you want to check for correlation.
 Setting this range explicitly allows you to avoid steps. which have excess Ar or are post-melting.
-		c.
+		#.
 Correlation output into file ``cross.dat``.

 	#.
 Agesme.f – ``agesme``
 		a.
 Calculates a model spectrum from known kinetics, DD dimensions, and thermal history.

 Data Viewing with Pychron